 We're already seeing the beginnings of this movement.
 It is not a law of physics that the market share of big tech companies and social networks must remain where it is forever.

 This is a problem we saw years ago that was only going to get worse as polarization continued to increase.
 We perhaps hit peak centralization after the 2020 election, when every single big tech platform simultaneously deplatformed a sitting president and many other accounts on both sides of the aisle.
+The deplatforming will only get worse as politicians call for more online censorship and ramp up pressure to control the narrative online.
+But politicians are always a step behind entrepreneurs and the Web 3.0 movement is already well on it's way.
 It's becoming clear that people are looking for something new, regardless of political affiliation.

 We believe many of these problems can be solved through three basic principles: